nfredmond/ProjectPlanner/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+Before contributing, please review our [Branching Strategy](./BRANCHING_STRATEGY.md) document, which outlines our workflow for feature development, releases, and maintaining the portable app version.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.